January 14, 2021

 See EY Global Tax Alert, French Administrative Supreme Court expands its definition of a dependent agent constitutive of a permanent establishment, dated 18 December 2020.

-On 9 December 2020, the Indian Income Tax Appellate Tribunal (ITAT) issued its decision No. 1500/DEL/2014 on whether a Chinese company could create a PE for supplying and installing telecommunication equipment in India.
+On 9 December 2020, the Indian Income Tax Appellate Tribunal (ITAT) issued its decision on whether a Chinese company could create a PE for supplying and installing telecommunication equipment in India.
 In this case, the Chinese company had a subsidiary in India involved in the provision of integration, installation and commissioning services in relation to equipment supplied from outside India by the Chinese company.
 Further, the Chinese company sent its technical experts on site in order to supervise the installation and commissioning process undertaken by the Indian subsidiary.